Naperville Township

 Freezes the property assessed value

 This Assessment Freeze is for qualified seniors with a total household income of $65,000 or less.
 The Freeze is applied to the Equalized Assessed Value of the year in which the senior turns 65.
 Applicant must occupy the property as their principal residence and be liable for paying the taxes.
 The Freeze is applied to the Assessment only, not the taxes.
 Taxes may increase or decrease depending upon the local tax rates.
 The Freeze is only on existing improvements (buildings) and land.
 If new improvements are constructed or additional land added, then the Assessment of this newly added property is added to the "frozen" Assessment.
 As the property values in Naperville Township increase and tax rates fluctuate minimally, you could have substantial savings in just a few years.
 An application and affidavit of income must be completed and filed each year with the DuPage County Supervisor of Assessments.
-Applications will be mailed from the County in March.
-If you would like any assistance filling out the application, we will be happy to assist you.
-In order to help you, please bring your income tax records, including any Social Security statements, to our office.
+Applications are typically mailed out from DuPage County to previously qualified individuals in the Spring.
+Our office would be happy to assist in filling-out the form.
+Please bring your income tax records, including any Social Security statements, to our office, as those documents are required.

 Senior Citizens' Real Estate Tax Deferral Program